-- The Digital Magneto Timer is a propeller blademounted digital inclinometer that is used to measure the angle of the crankshaft relative to Top Dead Center of piston travel (TDC) in the #1 cylinder. - Overview: First TDC will be determined using the piston stop, then locate the desired angle before TDC for magneto timing.
+- The Digital Magneto Timer is a propeller blademounted digital inclinometer that is used to measure the angle of the crankshaft relative to Top Dead Center of piston travel (TDC) in the #1 cylinder. - Overview - First we will determine TDC using the piston stop, then we will find the desired angle before TDC for magneto timing.